belastingdienst/opr-paas/docs/overview/core_concepts/paasns.md

     ```yaml
     ---
-    apiVersion: cpet.belastingdienst.nl/v1alpha1
+    apiVersion: cpet.belastingdienst.nl/v1alpha2
     kind: Paas
     metadata:
       name: my-paas
     spec:
       capabilities:
-        # The argocd capability enabled
+        # The argocd capability defined
-        argocd:
+        argocd: {}
-          enabled: true
       requestor: my-team
       quota:
         limits.cpu: "40"
-      sshSecrets:
+      secrets:
         'ssh://git@my-git-host/my-git-repo.git': >-
           2wkeKe...g==
     ```

 To add user namespaces, the following options are available:

-- In this Paas, the `spec.namespaces` field could have a list of namespaces.
+- In this Paas, the `spec.namespaces` map could have a definitions of namespaces.
-  If this was set to (just as an example) `[ ns1, ns2, ns3 ]`, the Paas
+  If this was set to (just as an example) `{ ns1: {}, ns2: {}, ns3: {} }`,
-  controller would create three PaasNs resources in a namespace called `my-paas`.
+  the Paas controller would create three PaasNs resources in a namespace called `my-paas`.

   The PaasNs controller would process them as being part of `my-paas` and create the following namespaces: `my-paas-ns1`, `my-paas-ns2` and `my-paas-ns3`.